Download page Install the PHP Agent.

 Install the PHP Agent

-This topic provides an overview of AppDynamics PHP Agent installation.
+This page provides an overview of AppDynamics PHP Agent installation.

 In the Controller UI, the Getting Started Wizard walks you through the configuration and installation steps for the PHP Agent.

 The installer that you get from the wizard uses the PHP directory specified in your environment PATH variable to determine where to install the agent.
-If you are instrumenting a PHP installation not specified in your PATH, you can manually configure and invoke the RPM or script installer, as described here.
+If you are instrumenting a PHP installation not specified in your PATH, you can manually configure and invoke the RPM or script installer.

 The PHP Agent runs on Linux and MacOS machines.
 The PHP Agent is designed for PHP operating environments in which: